 Land Bank Tel: 0800 00 52 59 www.landbank.co.za

 The Land Bank’s objectives are food security, bringing those from a previously disadvantaged background into agriculture, and developing commercial farming in South Africa.
-Regional contact details are available on the website and in the “Finance for new farmers and SMMEs” chapter.
+Regional contact details are available on the website and on the “Finance for new farmers and SMMEs” page.

 The National Treasury www.treasury.gov.za

-Read about various government institutions, grants and incentives in the “Finance for new farmers and SMMEs” chapter.
+Read about various government institutions, grants and incentives on the “Finance for new farmers and SMMEs” page.
 These include The Jobs Fund, which “is targeted at established companies with a good track record and which plan to expand existing programmes or pilot innovative approaches to employment creation, with a special focus on opportunities for young people.”